 Once you’ve compared your options, made sure you meet the eligibility criteria and organized the necessary documents, you can select the ‘Go to Site’ button to begin your secure online application.
 This should only take around 10 to 15 minutes if you have all of the relevant details handy.
 Once you’ve submitted your application, you should receive your response within 60 seconds.
 You’ll either be approved, rejected or, if the bank needs to investigate a detail of your application in further detail, left pending.

 What to do if your credit card application is declined

 If your application is rejected, you shouldn’t apply for another credit card straight away.
-Applying for several credit cards in a short period and having rejected applications on your credit file can further damage your credit score.
+Like with all credit cards, applying for several instant approval credit cards in a short period and having rejected applications on your credit file can further damage your credit score.

 Instead, you might want to try the following: